New Mexico

 State-based SP bills

 The 2019 Health Security Act proposed a state-based single payer health care plan for almost all New Mexicans.
 (The state cannot replace federally provided health care such as US government employee plans and the Indian Health Service, so those residents are not included in the HSA.)
-Current status as of 2023: The HSA has not passed the legislature, but several state-funded studies on how the HSA would be implemented are in progress.
+Current status as of 2025: The HSA did not passed the legislature, but several state-funded studies on how the HSA would be implemented are in progress.

-For more details, see: https://www.nmhealthsecurity.org/
+For more details, see: https://www.nmhealthsecurity.org/ and

 Related legislation